Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         this where something else keeps the database current, or to save the download on a host that is scanned several times an hour.
-A refresh that fails is not an error either way: the scan runs against the local copy, and the check says so.
+A refresh that fails is not an
+                        error: the scan runs against the local copy, and the check says so.
+A local copy that was never downloaded at all is different - the scanner then refuses to scan rather than fetching it, so run `wpscan --update` once by hand before setting this.
   --wpscan-option WPSCAN_OPTION
                         Additional raw option to pass to the wpscan call, for options that have no dedicated parameter here.
 Use it